opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

 ![image](../assets/images/mvt_example.png){width="40.0%"}

-### Client Usage
+### Client usage

-Various clients/softwares supports OGC API- Tiles, You can checkout latest list [here](https://github.com/opengeospatial/ogcapi-tiles/blob/master/implementations.adoc#clients)
+Various clients/softwares supports OGC API - Tiles, You can checkout latest list [here](https://github.com/opengeospatial/ogcapi-tiles/blob/master/implementations.adoc#clients)

-In this workshop we'll check a  Openlayers client example, QGIS Software example (QGIS)  and also PygeoAPI as server example
+In this workshop we'll check a  OpenLayers client example, QGIS Software example (QGIS)  and also pygeoapi as server example

-#### Openlayers implementation
+#### OpenLayers implementation

-[Openlayers](https://openlayers.org) started supporting OGC Vector tiles from V.7. by introducing OGCVectorTile Source which can be used in  VectorTile  type of layer
+[OpenLayers](https://openlayers.org) started supporting OGC Vector tiles from V.7. by introducing OGCVectorTile Source which can be used in  VectorTile  type of layer

 Example of this can be seen on official page [here](https://openlayers.org/en/latest/examples/ogc-vector-tiles.html)